 .
 The typical visibility period in an orbit (outside the Continuous Viewing Zone [CVZ]) ranges from 52 to 60 minutes, depending on target declination.
 The drifts inherent to single-star guiding are not

 represented in the image header astrometric information, and have two important consequences:

 arcsec/orbit due to thermal effects.
-So, it is generally advisable to check the image shifts, and if necessary, measure them to improve the alignment of exposures before running multidrizzle
+So, it is generally advisable to check the image shifts, and if necessary, align the images using the TweakReg

 software package.
 While this does not have an option to simulate the effect of a linear drift, it can calculate the effect of jitter of a specified RMS value.